rkdarst/scicomp/tut/scip2015/profiling.rst

 Profiling and optimizing
 ~~~~~~~~~~~~~~~~~~~~~~~~

-- **Profiling**: A form of dynamic program analysis that measures time
+- **Profiling**: A form of dynamic program analysis that measures resource
-  (or space) usage of a program.
+  usage of a program.

+- **Optimizing**: Improving your code so that it is faster (or uses
+  less memory, or...)

 - Faster is better.
-But what part of work is slowest?

-  - Usually writing, debugging, collaborating, maintaining.
+But remember writing code can be the slowest
+  part.

-- 10% of code is 90% of run time.
+- 10% of code is 90% of run time:

   - You only want to optimize that 10%, but what 10% is it?

 There is a famous saying:

-**Premature optimization is the root of all evil**

-| Donald Knuth, 1974
+  **Premature optimization is the root of all evil** - Donald Knuth, 1974

 .. epigraph::